Private Detective

 What are the most common reasons you'll get hired?
 Cheating spouses?
 Corporate espionage?
 Lost relatives?

-Asked by Schmitty about 9 years ago
+Asked by Schmitty almost 10 years ago

 You nailed it, all 3 actually!
 Very good.
 In that order too.
 You must have gone to detective school.
 Cheating is the most common (and requires the most 'hand-holding' in terms of client relations).
 The second is definitely bug sweeps, at least for this private eye, mostly business clients.
 They want their office swept to find out if anyone planted anything.
 In all actuality, the most I've ever found is a hidden voice recorder that is set on a "voice-activation" feature.
 Usually it's an employee that know he/she will be fired and they plant it in the bosses office or conference room to record their exit interview and or firing.
 The ex-employee will bait the employer/boss into saying something discriminating and the ex-employee will then send it to their employment attorney, basically trying to blackmail the employer into settling a potential lawsuit.
 Dirty stuff, huh!
 Lost relatives are kinda hit and miss for the most part, a lot of these relatives really don't want to be "found", there was usually a falling-out or something involving money that didn't really go as planned.
 Or the person hiring me wants to get that relative to sign over authority on a will, usually 90% of the time it's greed based, they need the relative to sign some kind of document that will benefit the client.
 Sad to say, but it's true.
 The other 10% are totally legit and the family member is just worried about them and wants to help or re-connect.